 Today, the 10-year Treasury note yields 1.12%, up some 20bp in the past month.
 If you use 1.12% to calculate a ‘fair mortgage rate’ based on this chart you get an implied 30-year mortgage rate of 3.18%.
 This means that at today’s rates, mortgages are lower than what history implies they should be.
 In the end, the market is the final arbiter of things, but this discrepancy is worth noting.

-There are plenty of thing you can do in the new year to improve your finances.
+There are plenty of things you can do in the new year to improve your finances.
 If nothing else, put refinancing your mortgage on your radar screen for 2021.
 Unlike trading Tesla or Bitcoin, the mortgage application process takes a lot longer than a few seconds.
 Rates could continue going lower – weird stuff happens all the time.
 But you don’t want to regret locking in a historically low mortgage rate amidst everything else going on in this crazy world.

 *It goes without saying but this is not personalized advice.
 Everybody’s situation is unique.
 You should consult with the relevant financial professionals before undertaking any action.